Porto Alegre

-Porto Alegre was founded in 1769 by Manuel Jorge Gomes de Sepúlveda, who used the pseudonym José Marcelino de Figueiredo to hide his identity; but the official date is 1772 with the act signed by immigrants from the Azores, Portugal.
+Porto Alegre was founded in 1769 by Manuel Jorge Gomes de Sepúlveda, who used the pseudonym José Marcelino de Figueiredo to hide his identity; the official date, though, is 1772 with the act signed by immigrants from the Azores, Portugal.

 The city lies on the eastern bank of the Guaíba Lake, where five rivers converge to form the Lagoa dos Patos, a giant freshwater lagoon navigable by even the largest of ships.
-This five-river junction has become an important alluvial port as well as a chief industrial and commercial center of Brazil.
+This five-river junction has become an important alluvial port and a chief industrial and commercial centre of Brazil.

-In recent years, Porto Alegre hosted the World Social Forum, an initiative of several non-government organizations.
+In recent years, Porto Alegre hosted the World Social Forum, an initiative of several nongovernment organizations.
 The city became famous for being the first city that implemented participatory budgeting.
 The 9th Assembly of the World Council of Churches was held in Porto Alegre in 2006.
 Since 2000, Porto Alegre also hosts one of the world's largest free software events, called FISL.
 The city was one of the host cities of the 2014 FIFA World Cup, having previously been a venue for the 1950 FIFA World Cup.

-In the middle of 2010s, Porto Alegre had a growing wave of violence, being ranked as 39th among the world's 50 most violent cities in 2017.
-Nevertheless, the number of violent crimes has been dropping steadily since 2018.
+Porto Alegre is a very unequal city, presenting well-structured zones with high socioeconomic indicators, but also others that are extremely precarious and with vulnerable and underserved populations, especially in the peripheries.
+The low-income population in general, as well as women, Black people, Indigenous people, and minorities, have historically been and continue to be discriminated against, have disproportionate political representation, fewer opportunities, less access to consumer goods, services, and the advantages of full citizenship.
+The city faces many other challenges, including serious environmental problems, high crime rates, a decline in the quality of public school education, a chronic crisis in the health system, progressive erosion of democratic governance structures, and in 2024 it was the sixth most expensive city in Brazil and among the 163 most expensive in the world.